Towards the IV Century AD., in France, which was called Gaul back then, common

 simply Romance.
 It was easily used by all social classes, to the point that Charlemagne,

-in the XII Century, ordered mass speak this language instead of Latin.
+in the XII Century, ordered mass speak this language instead of Latin. |

-Towards the end of the XIII Century, French language had divided in two main dialects: öil
+Century, French language had divided in two main dialects: öil language, spoken in

-language, spoken in the North side of the Loire River, and oc language, spoken in
+the North side of the Loire River, and oc language, spoken in the South (öil and

-the South (öil and oc mean yes in both dialects).
-The most important difference was the
+oc mean yes in both dialects).
+The most important difference was the pronunciation of

-language (particularly in the main dialect, Provençal), but became e in the
+in the main dialect, Provençal), but became e in the Northern one.
+For example,

-Northern one.
-For example, the Latin word mare was pronounced mer in öil
+the Latin word mare was pronounced mer in öil language and mar

-languages a series of dialects were developed and remained alive for a while.
-Provençal
+of dialects were developed and remained alive for a while.
+Provençal gave birth to a rich

-gave birth to a rich literature in the Middle Age and seemed to acquire more importance
+literature in the Middle Age and seemed to acquire more importance than the Northern

-into modern French, like bague ("ring"), velours ("velvet"),
+like bague ("ring"), velours ("velvet"), cadeau ("gift").

 The öil language divided in so many dialects as regions were formed in the North